-The EditPros team answers 10 frequently asked questions about editing, proofreading and writing for hire.
+The EditPros team answers 10 frequently asked questions about editing, proofreading and preparing manuscripts for book preparation.

 What are the advantages of assigning an independent editor or proofreader?

 One of the most difficult tasks for writers is finding errors in their own work.
 Writers commonly overlook ambiguity or other flaws in their text because they know the intended meaning.
 Our larger clients have writers or editors on staff, but rely on us to tighten their drafts, to spot and rectify errors that they might have missed, and to assist during periods of heavy workloads or tight deadlines.
 Independent editors view documents from an objective vantage point, and can identify content that needs clarification.
 Clients often tell us that we’re the best editors they know.

 How do copy editing and proofreading differ?